dangerfarms/newcomers-guide/section-2/2-Workflow/README.md

 8. Repeat steps 3-7 until task marked done by the gluer.

 > **Note** If you are stuck with anything for over 15 minutes, let one of the gluers know on slack.

+### Communication

+### Commit message syntax
+Your commit messages should be in the imperative form (as if you are telling git what to do) and be capitalised.

+The commit message must start with the issue number you are working on.

+Correct examples:
+`#213: Add new API endpoint to retrieve Users`
+`#214: Fix broken tests for Users`
+`#215: Hook up User Profile frontend with API`

+Incorrect examples:
+`added new API endpoint to retrieve Users` (no issue number, no capital, not imperative)
+`#215: add new API endpoint to retrieve Users` (no capital A)
+`#214: Added new API endpoint to retrieve Users` (not imperative form)